 Grid Computing

-currently leverages the power of grid computing utilizing sergeant which is an open source tool that enables the deployment of code as web apps.
+PESSCARA currently leverages the power of grid computing utilizing sergeant which is an open source tool that enables the deployment of code as web apps.
 This enables easy scalability, since the web app can be hosted on a cloud based infrastructure design.
 Sergeant offers the ability to interact with each web app through a REST API, making it easier for people to utilize this application without the hustle of setting up and configuring binaries or executable.
 In the case of PESSCARA, a ‘step’ can be a call to sergeant, which in turn, could launch a grid job that might result in the processing of a large group of images utilizing the grid engine.

 Cloud computing has been emerging for addressing computational challenges in modern big data research, beyond the limitation of small research lab clusters.
 Furthermore the pay-as-you-go model provides flexibility.

 Furthermore, cloud computing addresses one of the challenges relating to transferring and sharing data, because data sets and analysis results held in the cloud can be shared with others.
 Also, to minimize cost and maximize flexibility, cloud vendors offer almost all aspects of the computer system, not just the CPU, as a service.
 Based on PESSCARA design we can leverage such resources.
-PESSCARA is engineered to support architectures MapReduce, Spark and Storm.
+PESSCARA is engineered to support architectures such as MapReduce, Spark and Storm.

 Multi-site synchronization